- Location

 When you apply

-You will receive an automated email confirming that we have received your application and we will be in contact as per the following stages:
+You will receive an automated email confirming that we have received your application (remember to check your SPAM folder).

-Due to the high number of high applications for this course, an interview is not guaranteed and only the highest scoring candidates will be offered places.
+Due to the high number of applications for this course, an interview is not guaranteed and only the highest scoring candidates will be offered places.

-- Unconditional place: you have met all the entry requirements and your place is guaranteed.
+1. Unconditional offer of a place – you have met all the entry requirements and your place is guaranteed.
+You will be required to accept this offer to secure your place.

-- Unsuccessful: you have not met the entry requirements for this course and are advised to contact the college Student Advice Centre to discuss alternative options which may be available to you.
+5. Unsuccessful – your interview has been unsuccessful.
+You may be offered a place on a course at a different level, or advised to contact the College Student Advice Centres to discuss alternative options which may be available to you.

-Once an offer is received, you must reply within 10 working days or risk losing your place.
+Once an offer is received, you must reply within 14 working days or risk losing your place, as the system will automatically decline your offer after 14 days.